-A city is trying to deal with a backlog of maintenance projects and wants to involve the maintenance assessment districts in projects related to streetlight and bike route maintenance.
+A city has a backlog of maintenance projects and wants to involve the maintenance assessment districts in projects related to streetlight and bike route maintenance.
 The Summarize Within tool is used to count the number of streetlights and miles of bike routes in each district so that the projects can be prioritized effectively.

-A cable provider is starting a pilot program where it provides low-cost Internet access to low-income community college students.
-Summarize Within will be used to determine the number of low-income families in each college district so the cable provider can choose an appropriate district for its pilot program.
+A cable provider is starting a pilot program in which it provides low-cost internet access to low-income community college students.
+The Summarize Within tool is used to determine the number of low-income families in each college district so the cable provider can choose an appropriate district for its pilot program.

-A development company is looking to make some money by creating a new mixed-use development in an urban center.
-Summarize Within can be used to summarize the qualifying zones within the city's boundary to find the total area of potential development zones.
+A development company is considering creating a mixed-use development in an urban center.
+The company can use Summarize Within to summarize the qualifying zones within the city's boundary to find the total area of potential development zones.

 The inputs for Summarize Within include one area layer that serves as the boundary for summarizing features and a point, line, or area layer to be summarized.

-A Count of Points, Total Length, or Total Area box will appear depending on the type of features to summarize in your layer.
-The boxes are checked by default and can only be unchecked if statistics are being calculated.
-The default distance measure will depend on the Units in your profile.
+A Count of Points, Length of Lines, or Sum Area check box appears depending on the type of features to summarize in your layer.
+The box is checked by default and can only be unchecked if statistics are being calculated.
+The default distance measure depends on the units in your profile.

 Count of Points